NevadaM/3EquationModelMaker/README.md

 Got rid of some unused parameters.
 Marginal improvement on memory use.
 I think I should target processing more - some conditions especially within the client could be cleaned.
 Working on the django site gives me a good chance to do it, esp with the use of requests.

+* Hotfix Beta 1.1

+Added validation logic for when shock size = 0, and changed default shock size to 3

 ## Description
 The aim of this program is to plot the exact state of the macroeconomy at any time period in a simulated shock.
 It's a reconstruction of the Carlin & Soskice macroeconomic simulator (the excel simulator in the folder), built on their work on the 3 equation model.